What is ductwork

 HVAC

-The answer to 'what is ductwork' is ductwork refers to the system of pipes or tubes that distribute heated or cooled air throughout a building.
-Ductwork is an essential component of a home's HVAC (Heating, Ventilation, and Air Conditioning) system, responsible for delivering air from the central unit to the various rooms in the home.
+The answer to 'what is ductwork' is the system of ducts, or pipes, that carries heated or cooled air from your HVAC system throughout your home.
+Ductwork is an essential component of a central heating and cooling system, transporting air from the furnace or air conditioner to the various rooms in your home.

 Sources